Shooters Hill, Greenwich

 Oxleas Wood and Woodlands Farm were threatened by plans to construct a link road to a proposed east London river crossing but these were abandoned in 1993, following a long-running conservation battle that ended with victory in the European Court.

-The demographic profile of Shooters Hill ward is closer to that of the country as a whole than the rest of the borough, except that its non-white minorities made up a third of the population at the 2011 census (up from a fifth in 2001), compared with 14 per cent for England and Wales in total.
+The demographic profile of Shooters Hill ward is closer to that of the country as a whole than the rest of the borough, except that its non-white minorities made up a third of the population at the last census, compared with 14 per cent for England and Wales in total.

 Byron’s Don Juan (1823) includes these lines in the eleventh canto: